aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 }
 ```

-Sample code (an example of Aspose.Slides.WebExtensions template) demonstrating new method usage:
+A sample code—an example of Aspose.Slides.WebExtensions template—that shows you how to use the new method:

 ``` javascript
 @model TemplateContext<AutoShape>